 For aerial treatments with liquid pesticides (not carbaryl bait), sensitive sites should be monitored with dye cards as detailed in SOP EM-01, Collection of Dye Card Samples.
-At least one hour prior to the treatment, place 3 dye card stations between the sensitive site and the treatment boundary, directly adjacent to the sensitive site (you want to monitor drift close to the sensitive site, not to close to the treatment).
+At least one hour prior to the treatment, place three dye card stations between the sensitive site and the treatment boundary, directly adjacent to the sensitive site (monitor for drift close to the sensitive site, not to close to the treatment).
 Dye cards should be spaced about 30 feet apart.
-Collect the dye cards 2 to 4 hours after the treatment.
+Collect the dye cards two to four hours after the treatment.
 It is critical that the correct type and number of dye cards are used for each pesticide.
-Use one oil-sensitive dye card for malathion or one water-sensitive dye card for liquid carbaryl at each of the three sampling stations (i.e. 3 total cards per sensitive site).
-Use 2 water-sensitive dye cards at each sampling station for Dimilin treatments (i.e. 6 total cards per sensitive site).
-Whenever dye cards are to be collected, place a blank dye card (negative control of the same type) in the vehicle used by the sample collector as described in SOP EM-10.
-All dye cards are to be submitted to the Analytical and Natural Products Laboratory (ANPCL) with their accompanying documentation as described below.
+Use one oil-sensitive dye card for malathion or one water-sensitive dye card for liquid carbaryl at each of the three sampling stations (i.e. three total cards per sensitive site).
+Use two water-sensitive dye cards at each sampling station for Dimilin treatments (i.e. six total cards per sensitive site).
+Whenever dye cards are used for monitoring, place a blank dye card (negative control of the same type) in the vehicle used by the sample collector as described in SOP EM-10.
+All dye cards are to be submitted to the ANPCL with their accompanying documentation.

 Please realize that neither the water- or oil-sensitive cards are marked as such.
 Dye cards may be identified by their coloring; oil-sensitive cards are white on both sides, water-sensitive cards are white on the label side of the card and yellow on the sensitive side.
 If there is any doubt as to what kind of cards you may have, put a droplet of water or oil on the sensitive side of one of your cards.
-The droplet that forms the black spotting on the card denotes what kind of card that it is.
-Take care to identify and store your cards carefully so that card-type mistakes are not made when the cards are used.
+The droplet that forms the black spotting on the card denotes what kind of card it is.
+Take care to identify and store your cards carefully so that card substitutions are not made when the cards are used.

 If dye cards cannot be collected because of logistical limitations, then an alternate media should be sampled after the treatment.
-Vegetation, wipe, water, or sediment samples (whichever is appropriate) can be collected from the sensitive site as soon as possible after the treatment (see sections below for each media).
-However, dye cards are preferred.
-Realize that there are also other triggers that require the sampling of water and sediment, and are listed below.
+Vegetation, wipe, water, or sediment samples should be collected from the sensitive site as soon as possible after the treatment, whichever would best characterize the potential exposure of the sensitive site being monitored.
+In some cases, water or sediment sampling may be required (see below).